neondatabase/website/next/content/docs/guides/vercel.md

 ## Manage your Neon integration

-To view integration permissions, manage integration access, or to remove the Neon integration:
+To view integration permissions, manage integration access, or remove the Neon integration:

 1. On the Vercel dashboard, select **Settings** > **Integrations**.
 1. For the **Neon** integration, select **Manage**.